 Doherty explained that it is important to choose the right person, but it is also important to have a strategy to stay happy.
 His big phrase is “the intentional couple,” by which he means you need to be aware of what you’re doing, and you need to have a plan to nurture the positive in your relationship.

-Couples with marriages rich in habits, rituals, and traditions will be better suited to avoid the trap of taking each other for granted and will keep the positive side of the relationship nurtured over time.
+Couples with daily rituals of connection and relationships rich in habits, rituals, and traditions will be better suited to avoid the trap of taking each other for granted and will keep the positive side of the relationship nurtured over time.

 Here are three important rituals that saved my wife and I from taking each other for granted and drifting apart.